 When facing cancer—or any serious illness for that matter, it is important to remember that each person’s situation is unique.
 Not all options for preserving fertility may be appropriate or feasible in all women.
 For example, you may have to think about what it would mean to have fertility preserving surgery that may include a risk of recurrent cancer versus a more radical surgery that could eliminate cancer.

-If you have been diagnosed with cancer and you are concerned about your fertility, talk to your doctor and discuss in detail all the potential risks and benefits of certain treatments, including, but not limited to, the potential effects on your fertility.
+If you have been diagnosed with cancer and you are concerned about your fertility, talk to your doctor and discuss all the potential risks and benefits of certain treatments.
 Your doctor may be able to offer you ways of possibly preserving your fertility during your treatment.
 You may also want to ask for a referral to a social worker or other family planning specialist who can help you learn about other parenthood options as well, such as adoption.

 Fortunately, many cancer caregivers recognize that successfully treating cancer means not only longer life, but